Bella Coola artist Jade Hanuse’s first carved panel on display at Vancouver Museum - Coast Mountain News

 “In art you see what you really know and if you don’t know it, you don’t see it.
 Most people in this whole world are blind.
 They look, but they don’t see.”

-His role in the project was to help her develop her idea, show her how to bring it out in a three-dimensional sculpture and what tools to use to achieve it.
+Bob’s role in the project was to help Hanuse develop her idea, show her how to bring it out in a three-dimensional sculpture and what tools to use to achieve it.

 “She did a lot of painted design and carvings, but never did a panel like that.
 She really wanted to learn.”